Nagaraja-Kamatar/pet/README.md

 2. Create a user account or log in if you already have one.
 3. Explore the features and add your pet's information.

-## Contributing
-Contributions are welcome!
-If you want to contribute to this project, please follow these guidelines: